ferrous-systems/rust-exercises/nrf52-code/boards/dongle/README.md

 Pre-made applications for the nRF52840 Dongle.

-These applications will be used in the beginner workshop.
+These applications will be used in the radio workshop.

 ## Hardware